 You may be a little more familiar with this oil.
 Grown in the desert of North America, the jojoba plant prefers an extremely harsh environment.
 It also produces a nut from which an oil is created, known for its healing properties.
 Jojoba oil is also particularly special because it is the botanical substance that best mimics human sebum.
 As such, its beauty benefits are quite literally endless.
 It’s not only non-comedogenic, but your skin literally can’t distinguish it from the oil your body produces naturally, which means it’s non-irritating and sits on top of the skin to seal in moisture.

 When it comes to skin care, rosehip oil has been a lauded staple.
 Known as one of Kate Middleton’s favorite skin care ingredients, rosehip oil is packed with Vitamin A and has become an anti-aging phenom.
-This may also be the key to navigating dehydrated or moisturizing eczema-prone skin, simply due to the sheer amount of fatty acids that make up its formula - with all that hydration firming up your skin in the process.
+This may also be the key to navigating dehydrated or moisturizing eczema-prone skin, simply due to the sheer amount of fatty acids that make up its formula.

 Also present in droves are Vitamins C and E, undoing oxidative damage and taking on scars.
 It’s also very capable in improving the appearance of uneven skin tone caused by conditions such as melasma or general sun damage.

 By preventing the appearance of premature aging caused by sun damage, olive oil remains high up on the list of worthwhile antioxidant-filled products for skin and is even recommended to manage breakouts.
-It’s rich in Vitamins A, D, E, and K, which all provide something different in the skin care realm, but most importantly, deeply hydrate.
+Olives are rich in Vitamins A, D, E, and K. These vitamins all provide something different in the skin care realm, but most importantly, deeply hydrate.

 Due to the fact it’s loaded with Vitamins A, D and E, sunflower oil also makes the list as a beauty product worth watching.
-Not only is sunflower oil known for cell regeneration, the fact that it’s particularly fast-absorbing and non-comedogenic makes it ideal to moisturize dry skin that’s prone to breaking out.
+Sunflower is particularly fast-absorbing and non-comedogenic, making it ideal to moisturize dry skin prone to breaking out.